 Morning class ends at 11:15 AM and afternoon classes end at 3:15 PM.
-You may meet your child in the school lobby.
+You may meet your child in front of the school building.
 Children not met by parents will be brought to the car at the front of the school in the parent pick-up line.